srh-gst/ML_term_paper/Paper/paper.md

 # Conclusio and Future Research

 This paper illustrates the use of Lasso regularization to identify characteristics that influence the probability of receiving training.
-It is often claimed that employees who i.e. worked in non-programming jobs before could try to improve their job opportunities by reskilling and acquiring programming skills using MOOC [@WorldEconomicForum.October2020; @Garrido.2016].
+It is often claimed that employees who i.e. worked in non-programming jobs before could try to improve their job opportunities by reskilling and acquiring programming skills using Massiv Open Online Courses [@WorldEconomicForum.October2020; @Garrido.2016].
 However, we find that people in higher skilled occupations, with a higher educational level, and who require computer knowledge generally receive more training.
 Thus, trainings cannot be seen as a stepping stone to move from middle skilled occupations to higher skilled occupations.
 Both on-the-job traings and open educational courses serve highly skilled workers.
 This supports our hypothesis that open courses are unable to provide extensive retraining as they already require a decent level of ICT skills.

 Applying a Lasso logistic model to analyze training partcipation represent a great starting point for future research.
 Due to the lock-downs and economic shutdowns during the Covid-19 pandemic larger as well as smaller businesses are facing bancruptcy or had to reduce their workforce or limit the number of new hirings to reduce costs [@barrero2020covid].
 The pandemic also pushed digitization and the adoption of robots and thus replacing workforce [@zeng2020high].
 Especially the first lock-down has led to a massive increase in Google searches for MOOCs.
 The aim of our future research is to find out whether this demand shock led to any changes in the characteristics of people that partcipate in trainings.
 The OECD already started a second cycle of the PIAAC survey and results are to be expected for 2022 to 2023.
 With this data, we can compare pre- and post-Covid-19 trends in training participation.